learning-zone/javascript-basics/README.md

 The StorageEvent is an event that fires when a storage area has been changed in the context of another document.
 Whereas onstorage property is an EventHandler for processing storage events.
 The syntax would be as below

 ```javascript
   window.onstorage = functionRef;
 ```

-Let's take the example usage of onstorage event handler which logs the storage key and it's values
+Let us take the example usage of onstorage event handler which logs the storage key and its values

 ```javascript
 if (typeof(Storage) !== "undefined") {
   window.onstorage = function(e) {